Graduate Employment Survey

 To determine the extent to which graduates from SAIT programs find employment, the type of employment and the level of starting salaries.

-To compile the 2021 employment statistics, SAIT retained the services of Leger, an independent market research company.
+To compile the 2023 employment statistics, SAIT retained the services of Leger, an independent market research company.
 Academic Chairs notified graduates to expect the survey one week prior to the survey launch.
 The survey was conducted online and by phone.
 Results were collected online for the first two weeks of the study.
-Following this period, non-respondents were contacted via telephone to maximize the response rate.
-The two modes were conducted simultaneously for the remainder of the study, with 40% being collected by phone and the remaining 60% collected online.
+Following this period, non-respondents were contacted via telephone to maximize response rate.
+The two modes were conducted simultaneously for the remainder of the study, with 48% being collected by phone and the remaining 52% collected online.

-± The margin of error overall is equal to ±1.18 percentage points at the 95% confidence level, finite population correction factor applied.
-A total of 69,946 contacts were made via phone call (38,403) or email (31,543) to graduated students.
-The maximum number of initial call attempts was 52.
-Additionally, nine email reminders were sent during the course of the study.
+The margin of error overall is equal to 1.15 percentage points at the 95% confidence level, finite population correction factor applied.
+A total of 70,918 contacts were made via phone call (32,015) or email (38,903) to graduated students.
+The maximum number of initial call attempts was 38.
+Additionally, graduates were emailed a total of 14 times including reminders, during the course of the study.

 The data were input into a database and analyzed.
 Survey results of those who responded to the survey were subsequently extrapolated to the entire population of graduates/completers.
 Caution should be used when examining results by programs with fewer than 30 graduates.
 With smaller base sizes, the percentages may offer a distorted picture when one respondent represents more than 3% of the total respondent base.

-Employment rate - the number of employed graduates as a percentage of all those graduates that responded to the survey and were in the labour force
+Employment rate: the number of employed graduates as a percentage of all those graduates who responded to the survey and were in labour force.

-Annualized salary - graduates were given a choice to provide salary information in a form of annual or monthly income, daily or weekly earnings or hourly wages.
-If the student provided this info in a unit other than the annual salary, the following calculations were used to derive respondents' annualized salaries in full-time jobs:
+Annualized salary: graduates were given a choice to provide salary information as annual or monthly income, daily or weekly earnings or hourly wages.
+If the student provided this information in a unit other than the annual salary, the following calculations were used to derive respondents’ annualized salaries in full-time jobs:

 - Hourly wage X (hours worked per week) X 52